mosip/documentation/docs/pre-registration-developer-setup.md

         }
       }`

-3. Now start the server by typing `ng serve --proxy-config proxy.conf.json --ssl true`.
+3. start the server by executing `ng serve --proxy-config proxy.conf.json --ssl true`.

 4. Open the browser, load the app with `https://localhost:4200`.

-## Raising PR, Updating Jira for Bug Fix:
+## Raising PR, Updating Jira for Bug Fix

-1. If we want to create a new local branch for particular fix:
+1. If you want to create a new local branch for particular fix:
    * `git checkout -b [branchname]`
-   * ex: `git checkout -b MOSIP-20940-sonar-bug-fix`
+   * E.g.: `git checkout -b MOSIP-20940-sonar-bug-fix`

 2. Push the changes:
    * `git add .`
    * `git commit -m "Jira ID and Description"`
-   * ex: `git commit -m "[MOSIP-19845] Fixed Sonar Bug"`
+   *  E.g.: `git commit -m "[MOSIP-19845] Fixed Sonar Bug"`
    * `git push -f origin [branchName]`

 3. Create PR in Github to merge code into `mosip/pre-registration repo`.

-4. Once PR is merged check Github Actions to see if build is Successful.
+4. Once the PR is merged, check Github Actions to see if build is successful.

-5. Restart Kubernetes Pods:
+5. Restart Kubernetes Pods.
    * In respective `env` Goto `K8s Dashboard - MZ` to access Kubernetes.

-6. Test the changes in UI, Perform Sanity Testing.
+6. Test the changes in UI, perform sanity testing.

 7. Jira Status and Documentation:
-   * Change Status of the Bug in Jira as Fixed.
+   * Change status of the Bug in Jira as Fixed.
    * Specify Root cause of the Issue.
    * Add Detailed Comments about the changes done in Code for the Bug Fix.
    * Add Documentation.